How to Declare Crypto in France Without an Accountant (2026)

 - Submit before your zone deadline; reconcile vs DAC8.

-Wag3s Folio reconstructs the multi-chain history, applies the €305 test and the 150 VH bis method with the 2026 PFU, and lists every foreign account so the 3916-bis is never missed — producing the figures a self-filer transcribes into impots.gouv.fr, reconciled against DAC8-reported activity.
+Wag3s Folio reconstructs the multi-chain history, applies the €305 test and the 150 VH bis method at the 2026 PFU, and lists every foreign account so the 3916-bis is not overlooked, producing the figures a self-filer types into impots.gouv.fr and reconciling them against DAC8-reported activity.
+It is built for the self-filer who has cleared step 0 honestly; for a professional/BNC position, prior unreported years, or an exit question, it is meant to support a qualified French expert-comptable rather than stand in for one.
 See the Folio product page.

 Further reading